Mediaspajz/skrejp/README.md

 # clj-scrapers

 A Clojure library designed to ... well, that part is up to you.
+See the [documentation](http://infiniteiteration.github.io/skrejp.html).

 ## Usage